-PEFSP 148-Zumba Fitness
+PEFSP 148-Zumba Fitness Cr: 1 Wkly hrs: 2 hours Lab

 Course can be offered as: PEFSP 148/248.
 Zumba Fitness is a combination of Latin music and dance patterns which create a dynamic and effective fitness program.
 Routines include interval training of fast and slow rhythms.